Osama-1998/ProjectB_CVS/README.md

 # Project Overview:
 ### Goal:
-    We wish to help surgeons properly identify part of the body by checking if 3 criteria’s were met
+    We wish to help surgeons properly identify parts of the body by checking if 3 criteria’s were met
 ### Data:
     The input we have is videos from different surgeries that took place between 2015-2019.
 ### Data sets:
-    1-	CVS Dataset: from each 1 minute long video we extract 60 frames – 1 fps.
-For each picture we use 3 criteria classification namely: c1 c2 c3
+    1-CVS Dataset: from each 1 minute long video we extract 60 frames – 1 fps.
-    2-	Segmentation dataset: Two images at least 10 seconds apart and 1 image meeting 3/3 criteria It basically assigned each pixel of a picture to a certain class -tool etc..
+    For each picture we use 3 criteria classification to identify an organ structure namely: c1 c2 c3 2-Segmentation dataset: Two images at least 10 seconds apart and 1 image meeting 3/3 criteria

 ### DeepCVS:
     a 2-stage model to segment hepatocystic anatomy and predict whether each of the 3 CVS criteria has been achieved in a laparoscopic image.

 ### First stage:
     The first stage of DeepCVS is a segmentation network that is used to classify pixels of the image according to the anatomical structures they belong to.
     After the first stage, the pixel classified image along with the original image are fed into stage2

 ### Second stage:
     a multi-label classification network, which outputs 3 non-exclusive probability-like values

 ![image](https://user-images.githubusercontent.com/82500901/150633756-ae729cc7-5bf3-4610-a84f-604f7a0337f1.png)